 Frequently Asked Questions about CorCare

-CorCare is coming to Newfoundland and Labrador!
-NLHS is implementing a new Health Information System (HIS) that will replace Meditech and some other existing systems.
-In the first phase of implementation, NLHS staff and clinicians providing services on behalf of NLHS will transition to the new system.
-Community clinicians will be invited to join at a later date.
-Find the answers to your questions in the FAQ below.
-Note that not all questions will apply to clinicians who do not fully transition to CorCare.
+CorCare is the new health information system that will modernize NL Health Services’ information technology infrastructure and establish consistent and uniform practices across the province.
+CorCare will replace Meditech and some other existing systems.
+In the first phase of implementation in April 2026, NL Health Services staff and clinicians providing services in NL Health Services’ facilities will transition to CorCare.
+Community clinicians will have the option to fully transition at a later date.
+This FAQ will address many of the questions you have asked us about CorCare.
+(Note that not all questions/answers will apply to clinicians who do not fully transition to CorCare.)

 Definitions